Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-00-kevin-jenkins-experience.md

 "What is that?"
 Vedreg asked.
 I couldn't tell if he had failed to notice the human's discomfort, or if he simply didn't care.

 "Something I've never seen since I first started wandering around all these stations" Jenkins said.
-"Tell me...did either of your species ever have something called '*Religion?'"*
+"Tell me... did either of your species ever have something called '*Religion?'"*

 We gave it a moment's thought.
 "My implant can't find an equivalent concept."